Cell-Cell Interactions in Neurodegeneration/Glial-Vascular Biology/Translational Neuroscience/Intravital Microscopy

-Our knowledge about the complex interplay between the various brain cell types (neuronal and non-neuronal) is still rudimentary.
-These interactions are disrupted in every neurological disorder.
+Our knowledge of the complex interplay between the various brain cell types is still rudimentary.
 Our laboratory is interested in understanding cell-cell interactions between neuronal and non-neuronal cells in health and disease, with a particular emphasis on cellular, molecular, and neural network mechanisms of neurodegeneration.
 Recent innovations in live imaging and optical probes are allowing sophisticated interrogation of the structural and functional cellular changes that occur in pathological processes.
-Our goal is to develop and implement such methodologies for advancing our understanding of the physiology of different brain cells and how they interact in their native, unperturbed microenvironment and during homeostatic perturbations.
-Our lab uses a variety of techniques, including two-photon microscopy to repeatedly image individual neurons, glial cells (microglia, astrocytes, pericytes) and blood vessels over periods of up to months.
-We also developed a methodology for in vivo label free microscopy of myelin to study axonal myelination.
+Our approach is to apply to and develop such methodologies to advance the understanding of the multicellular interactions in the native microenvironment and during homeostatic perturbations.
 This imaging-centric approach is combined with the use of viral vectors and in utero electroporation, optical sensors of cellular physiology, optogenetics, chemogenetics and genome editing techniques.
-Specific disease conditions that we are interested in include: Alzheimer’s disease, microvascular and myelin pathologies.
+We also have projects aimed at the development of potential therapies for neurodegenerative and microvascular pathologies.